rzanoli/batch/README.md

 ### Installation

-Save the FRESCO jar file that you have just downaloded into your working directory.
+Save the BATCH jar file that you have just downaloded into your working directory.

 ### Running the code